Skip to content

 7. Real-Time Feedback Loops: Learning Directly from Users for Smarter AI

 One of the best ways to make AI smarter is to let it learn directly from users.
+By combining user feedback loops with LLM fine-tuning, AI systems can achieve higher levels of accuracy and personalization.

 LinkedIn, for example, uses real-time feedback to continuously improve its job-matching algorithms.